ChandrashekarCR/mgps_optimization/README.md

 - **Fine-Scale Localization:**
   Distinguishes neighborhoods/districts within cities.

+---

-### Global Distribution of MetaSUB Sampling Sites
+### 📍 Global Distribution of MetaSUB Sampling Sites

+*Shows the worldwide locations and sample counts for the MetaSUB dataset.
+The map highlights geographic diversity and sampling density, with regional breakdowns for Europe, North America, and Asia-Pacific.
+The color scale (log scale) indicates the number of samples per city, illustrating which cities and continents are well or poorly represented.*

 ![Global Distribution of MetaSUB Sampling Sites](report/figures/global_sampling_sites.png)

+---

-### Taxonomic Diversity in MetaSUB Dataset
+### 🦠 Taxonomic Diversity in MetaSUB Dataset

+*Summarizes the taxonomic composition of the MetaSUB samples at multiple levels (superphylum, phylum, class, order).
+Bacteria dominate the dataset, with Pseudomonadota and Actinomycetota as major groups.
+The plot provides insight into the microbial diversity available for geographic prediction.*

 ![Taxonomic Diversity in MetaSUB Dataset](report/figures/taxonomic_diversity_summary.png)

+---

-### All Cities: True vs Predicted Coordinates
+### 🌍 All Cities: True vs Predicted Coordinates

+*Overlays the true sample locations (blue) and the predicted locations (red) for all test samples.
+The close proximity of predicted points to true points across continents and cities demonstrates the ensemble model's ability to accurately localize samples worldwide.*

 ![All Cities: True vs Predicted Coordinates](report/figures/world_true_vs_predicted_coords.png)

+---

-### Effect of Classification Correctness on Geographical Error
+### 🎯 Effect of Classification Correctness on Geographical Error

+*Illustrates the relationship between classification correctness (continent/city) and the resulting geodesic error in coordinate prediction.
+Samples correctly classified at higher levels have dramatically lower coordinate errors, highlighting the importance of robust hierarchical classification for precise geographic localization.*

 ![Effect of Classification Correctness on Geographical Error](report/figures/classification_correctness_vs_error.png)